apk add xserver-xorg

 On top of Wayland, Chimera supports Xorg.
 Note that Wayland is recommended by the distribution for most users.

-To install Xorg, simply add the necessary package:
+You can add the necessary package:

 # apk add xserver-xorg